-This knife also has a very ergonomic handle, which will allow you to maneuver your cuts and slices with ease.
+This knife also has a very ergonomic handle, which will let you maneuver your cuts and slices with ease.
 It’s also make out of hand crafted pakkawood, giving a sophisticated touch to your knife set.

-With an overwhelming majority of 5 star reviews online and DALSTRONG’s 100% satisfaction guarantee or your money back, this is a great runner up to Aikar’s santoku knife.
+With an overwhelming majority of 5 star reviews online and DALSTRONG’s 100% satisfaction guarantee or your money back, this is a great runner-up to imarku’s santoku knife.

 Of course, you may be on a budget with your cookware and need something a little more affordable than the two options above.
 In this case, give the Kyocera Advanced Ceramic Revolution Series 5 ½ inch Santoku Knife a shot.
 This thin, yet impressive, blade is perfect for thin slicing of fruits, vegetables, meats, and more – great for a home kitchen.